samlikegit/learngit/readme.txt

 this is a readme git file
-this is a txt file
+this is a GPL file
 this is file to learn git